NSLS-II-LIX/py4xs/docs/scan.md

-In the data processing workflow for scanning mapping measurements, a wide variety anf large volume of data attributes may need to be extractred and analyzed.
+In the data processing work-flow for scanning mapping measurements, a wide variety and large volume of data attributes may need to be extracted and analyzed.
 Therefore new classes, `h5xs_an` and `h5xs_scan`, are created to provide more flexibility.
-A new hdf file is created for the processed data, while the raw data are kept seperately in their original hdf files.
-The processed data are organized in a `proc_data` dictionary, orgnaized in three levels:
+A new hdf5 file is created for the processed data, while the raw data are kept separately in their original hdf5 files.
+The processed data are organized in a `proc_data` dictionary, organized in three levels:

 * *Sample name.*
   This could be the sample name defined in the scan when collecting the raw data, or `overall`, if the final results are assembled from multiple raw data files.
 <br>

 * *Data key.*